Saturday, February 28, 2009

 Avoid Knee-Jerk Reactions

-Here are two shots of model Rosie O'Connell in my newly-refurbished photography studio.
-Well, that's a joke - it's not my new studio, but my new studio is up and running now, and you can read more about it by clicking here.
+Here are two images of model Rosie O'Connell in my newly-refurbished photography studio.
+Well, that's not strictly true.

 Does the top shot of Rosie look odd in any way?
 In theory it should, because full length photographs of people that are cropped between the knee and the foot (usually around the shin bone) tend to give a "disembodied limb" look, which can appearing jarring to the viewer.
 Sometimes, the reason for the shot not looking right to the viewer might not be obvious - they might not notice the missing feet, but it won't have a pleasing effect on them.